actioncrew/actionstack/README.md

 - TypeScript Support: ActionStack offers full TypeScript support, enhancing developer experience with type safety for state, actions, and reducers.
 - Framework-Agnostic: ActionStack is framework-agnostic, meaning it can be used with any JavaScript or TypeScript project, not just Angular.
 - Dynamic Module Support: Easily manage complex, large-scale applications by supporting multiple store modules that can attach or detach dynamically, optimizing memory usage.
-- Built-in Tools: Includes tools like the logger, performance monitor, and state freezer to enhance debugging and improve performance.

 ## What Sets ActionStack Apart
 ActionStack excels in managing asynchronous state.
 Unlike traditional state management libraries, ActionStack has robust support for handling side effects and asynchronous operations: